compose-x/ecs_composex/ecs_composex/appmesh/README.rst

 .. warning::

-    By default in ECS Compsoex, the EGRESS policy for nodes it to DROP_ALL so that only explicitly allowed traffic can go across the mesh, in/out the services.
+    By default in ECS ComposeX, the EGRESS policy for nodes it to DROP_ALL so that only explicitly allowed traffic can go across the mesh, in/out the services.

 Nodes